 In nature, these lovely plants reproduce through their spores.
 Fern spores are the tiny genetic bases for new plants.
 They are found contained in a casing, called sporangia, and grouped into bunches, called sori, on the underside of the leaves.

 Spores look like little dots and may be harvested for fern spore propagation by the intrepid gardener.
 Timing and some skill are required when propagating ferns with these minute specks.

 Ferns are easy to grow and thrive in indirect light and high humidity.
 The soil doesn’t need to be very wet, but humidity is a crucial requirement for the plants.

-Ferns do not need to be fertilized in the garden.
-Potted plants many benefit from once a month feedings with a liquid fertilizer diluted by half.
+Ferns don’t need to be fertilized in the garden but potted plants many benefit from once a month feedings with a liquid fertilizer diluted by half.